What’s an all-in-one ETF

 VGRO Investment objective

-In essence, when acquiring VGRO, you are acquiring of portfolio of ETFs.
-80% of the portfolio is invested in equity ETFs while the remaining 20% is invested in fixed income ETFs.
-It’s a growth portfolio ideal for investors with long term objective and medium risk tolerance.
+When you invest in VGRO, you’re essentially buying a portfolio of ETFs.
+About 80% of the portfolio is allocated to equity ETFs, while the remaining 20% is in fixed income ETFs.
+This makes VGRO a growth-focused portfolio, well-suited for investors with long-term goals and a medium risk tolerance.

 VGRO price and chart